FREE SPEECH HISTORY TIMELINE

 1742: David Hume’s ‘Essays Moral, Political and Literary’

-The Scottish philosopher David Hume issues his influential Essays Moral, Political and Literary in 1742.
-The essays contain a philosophical argument for a free press:
+Hume’s Essays Moral, Political and Literary from 1742 contain a philosophical argument for freedom of the press:

-“But I would fain go a step further and assert that such a liberty [freedom of the press] is attended with so few inconveniences that it may be claimed as the common right of mankind and ought to be indulged them almost in every government except the ecclesiastical, to which, indeed, it would be fatal.”
+“But I would fain go a step further and assert that such a liberty is attended with so few inconveniences that it may be claimed as the common right of mankind …”

 “Words do not constitute an overt act; they remain only in idea … Since there can be nothing so equivocal and ambiguous as all this, how is it possible to convert it into a crime of high treason?
 Wherever this law is established, there is an end not only of liberty, but even of its very shadow …”